sgrim5235/Project-SMG/README.md

 # Project-SMG
 GISC3200K Final Project

+Please view in "RAW" format to view appropriately.

 The attached Python file includes codes to simplify the narrowing of data in ArcMap for a specific issue.
 In an ArcMap document, I needed to identify certain elements within 11 different attribute tables that each have thousands among thousands of elements.